 The combination of good design and function has become an international standard and today Chicago architects design superstructures around the world.
 Buildings discussed during this session will include the Auditorium Building, Leiter II Building, Manhattan Building, Old Colony Building, Fisher Building, Monadnock Building, Rookery, New York Life Building, Marquette Building, Reliance Building, and the Carson Pirie Scott Building.

 PastForward is the National Trust for Historic Preservation’s premier annual conference for those passionate about saving historic places and space.
-This year’s highly successful conference was held in Chicago on November 14th to 17th and headquartered at the Palmer House Hilton with opening events at the Auditorium Theater and Field Museum.
+This year’s conference will be held in Chicago on November 14, 15, 16, and 17th based at the Palmer House Hilton.

 Art, advocacy, and innovation are the hallmarks of preservation in Chicago, where outstanding architecture and diverse neighborhoods have become a proving ground for preservation approaches.

 The PastForward 2017 focus will be on “forward,” exploring the next generation of preservation tools and techniques—high-tech, big data, virtual.
 Learn more about what PastForward is in this 90 second video.